CLEANING AND MAINTENANCE

 Junckers prefinished lacquered floors have a hard-wearing factory applied 2-component polyurethane lacquer surface, and require no treatment prior to use.

-To provide protection from damage, which may be caused by floor washing machines and resin cleaner, it is however recommended to apply one coat of Junckers HP Sport lacquer before starting to use the floor.
+To provide protection from damage, which may be caused by floor washing machines and resin remover products, it is however recommended to apply one coat of Junckers HP800 Sport lacquer before starting to use the floor.

 FREQUENCY, INSTRUCTION AND EQUIPMENT

 How often the floor needs cleaning depends upon the type and frequency of use.
 You should always try to coordinate cleaning and usage patterns in order to minimise the use of water on the floor.

 Allways instruct new cleaning staff thoroughly, before handing over the responsibility of cleaning.